 Pssst, FYI – this post contains affiliate links and I earn from qualifying purchases.
 For the full scoop on what this means, feel free to check out my disclosure.

 This caipirinha recipe is pretty straightforward and delicious to sip with friends or family on a sunny day.

 The Brazilian national drink, the caipirinha, is a refreshing cocktail we simply adore.

 Spending a day at the beach without having at least one caipirinha sounds like an incomplete day to many Brazilians, including me.

 (Drinking caipirinha is a must-do in Brazil!)

-The main ingredient in a caipirinha is cachaça, Brazilian alcohol that is funky and vegetal.
+This spirit, which is basically the main ingredient in a caipirinha, is called cachaça.
+It’s a Brazilian alcohol drink that is funky and vegetal.

 Read next: 30 delicious Brazilian dishes

 Learn the right caipirinha recipe from a local

 As a Brazilian who traveled extensively around the world, I can tell you that I’ve only had one caipirinha abroad that I actually said, “that’s a good one.”
 It was in Lisbon.